-Across the valley, west of Creston on Highway 3, are the Creston Valley Wildlife Management Area and Interpretation Centre (Victoria Day-Labour Day Weekend).
-This internationally designated RAMSAR site is a 17,000acre wetland, home to one of Canada's densest populations of ospreys and more than 265 bird species.
-The Centre has a gift shop, hands-on discovery gallery, nature lab, theater and covered outdoor picnic area.
+Management Area and the Discovery Centre (CVWMA).
+This internationally designated Ramsar site is a 17,000-acre wetland, home to one of Canada's densest populations of ospreys and more than 300 bird species.
+Boardwalks and dike trails are open year-round.
 Take a self-guided tour along wheelchair-accessible boardwalks.
 Two viewing towers provide excellent panoramas of the area.
-Bring your canoe and fishing rod for some of the best canoeing and bass fishing in the province.
+Naturalists are onsite at the Discovery Centre from May to October offering guided canoe tours, special programs and events as well as information on trails, wildlife sightings and much more.
+Wildlife viewing, fishing and boating on Duck Lake and surrounding wetlands are world class.

 Watch for the signs to Downtown Creston off of Highway 21, turning east.
 On the way you will see the "Glacier Brewery of the Kootenays," home of Kokanee beer.
-Columbia Brew-
+Columbia Brewery offers tours on weekdays (mid-May to mid-October).
+The tour ends in the Kokanee Beer Gear Store where you'll sample the product and have a chance to shop.